dsc-courses/dsc40a-2025-fa/faqs.md

 ### Is the correlation the same thing as the linear regression line?

 No, they are different tools.
 Think of it this way:
-* Correlation ($r$): This is like a report card that gives a single score (from -1 to 1) describing the potential for a straight-line relationship between two variables.
+* Correlation ($$r$$): This is like a report card that gives a single score (from -1 to 1) describing the potential for a straight-line relationship between two variables.
 It tells you how good of a relationship exists.
 * Simple Linear Regression (SLR): This is the actual prediction tool (the line itself).
 It is the mechanism we use to draw the mathematically "best possible" straight line to capture that relationship.

-If the correlation's "report card" score is close to $\pm 1$, it means the straight line (SLR) will be a very reliable and accurate prediction tool.
-If the correlation is close to $0$, the SLR line is still the "best" straight line, but it will be a terrible, unreliable predictor.
+If the correlation's "report card" score is close to $$\pm 1$$, it means the straight line (SLR) will be a very reliable and accurate prediction tool.
+If the correlation is close to 0, the SLR line is still the "best" straight line, but it will be a terrible, unreliable predictor.